newtonjoo/deepfold/README.md

 # Protein 3D Structure Prediction with DeepFold

+> For CASP15 experiment, we have developed a new pipeline of protein structure prediction called **DeepFold** based on AlphaFold2 (AF2), which focuses on the more precise backbone and the sidechain prediction.
+> We modified the loss functions in AF2, especially the torsion angle losses and introduced additional loss functions for the sidechain confidence and the secondary structure prediction.

-This package provides an implementation of a trainable, Transformer-based deep protein folding model.
+This package provides an implementation of **DeepFold**, a trainable, Transformer-based deep protein folding model.
 We modified the open-source code of [DeepMind AlphaFold v2.0](https://github.com/deepmind/alphafold) and [Uni-Fold-jax](https://github.com/dptech-corp/Uni-Fold-jax).

 ## 1. Install the environment.